 Not many people know that the history of Carnival celebrations began in the Middle Ages when bullfights and horse tournaments took place in Rome’s ‘Piazza Navona’.

-The festivities grew larger and more important with the years until by the Renaissance it was an eight day party spread all over the city and ending on the evening of Mardi Gras, the night before the start of
+The festivities grew larger and more important with the years until by the Renaissance it was an eight day party spread all over the city and ending on the evening of Mardi Gras, the night before the start of fasting at Lent.

 The spectacular candle-lit race down the Via del Corso on that evening became one of the most popular things to do in Rome at Carnival time.

 No-one's quite sure.
 This Carnival, having been right up there with Venice as one of the most important, seems to have fallen into oblivion by the start of the 19th Century and, until as recently as 2009, it was a non-event.

 Firstly, the days of Carnevale were when common people could break laws without facing consequences.
 Those laws were mostly laid down by the Church and involved, as they did in Venice, the use of masquerade masks to carry on illicit relationships.

 And the second established fact is that the Pope himself was the only person who could give permission for the Carnival to take place.

 Putting two and two together - it may well be that the Pope stopped sanctioning an event which meant that people living in or visiting Rome thought that one of the best things to do was to break the Church’s rules!